2023 Recycling Events

 Saturday, May 20 from 10:00 a.m. – 2:00 p.m.

 Saturday, September 23 from 10:00 a.m. – 2:00 p.m.

 Do you have outdated & unwanted electronics and metal cluttering up your house or workspace, collecting dust or taking up space?
 Arrow Scrap Metal and E-Waste Recycling, a NYS registered electronic waste recycling facility, can help.
 Bring your used computers, cell phones, laptops, servers, wire & cable, scrap metal, circuit boards, batteries, printers, hard drives & storage devices, power tools, small appliances, small electronics, keyboards/mice, stereos, flat screen TVs and computer monitors, cameras, and more.
 Your hard-drives and old cell phones can also be shredded on site (if possible, please remove the hard-drive from your computer before your arrival).
+Batteries (both regular and rechargable) are accepted, but please tape the terminals.
 Not accepted: CRT (Tube) TVs and CRT (Tube) computer monitors, lightbulbs, paper, general garbage, liquids, paints, containers containing gases, medical waste, tires, glass, or wood.